ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

    2. Once downloaded then unzip the file into a particular location.
 It contains the following folder structure.
       - bin : It contains the client UI and service binaries in encrypted format.
       - lib : It contains the library required for the application to run.
-      - prop : It contains the property file that will be used by application.
+      - props : It contains the property file that will be used by application.
       - cer  : It contains the certificate used to communicate with the MOSIP server.
       - db : It contains the encrypted derby database.
-      - run.jar : run this jar file using 'java -jar run.jar' to launch the application.
       - run.bat : batch file to launch the application.
-      - MANIFEST.MF : Third Party libraries information.
+      - jre : It contains the java runtime engine along with the required dlls.

-   3. Click the 'run.jar or run.bat' to initiate the setup process.
+   3. Click the 'run.bat' to initiate the setup process.

-   When user clicks on the 'run.jar or run.bat' it does the following :
+   When user clicks on the 'run.bat' it does the following :
    1. Loads the binary repository URL from property file.
    2. Communicate with the  JFrog repository through secured connection and download the maven-metadata.xml file to identify the latest jar versions.
    3. Download the latest build Manifest.mf file from server, where all the jars (including shared lib) name and checksums are provided.